TalMizrahi/Portfolio/App Taxi Drivers Analysis Project/README.md

-# Details about the project
+# Details about the project - please read

 In this project, I analyzed and presented data analysis of the Taxi Drivers activity in App.